 - 12 inches baguette, cut in half

-- a few fresh springs of cilantro
+- a few fresh sprigs of cilantro

-- 1/4 jalapeño, seeded and cut into thin rings
+- ¼ jalapeño, seeded and cut into thin rings

-Combine the ingredients for the pickled vegetables in a small bowl.
+- Combine the ingredients for the pickled vegetables in a small bowl.
 Cover and refrigerate until ready to use.

-In a small bowl, whisk together the ingredients for the Creamy Banh Mi Sauce.
+- In a small bowl, whisk together the ingredients for the Creamy Banh Mi Sauce.
 Refrigerate until ready to use.

-Once tofu is marinated, heat oil in a large skillet over medium heat.
-Once oil is hot, add the tofu.
+- Once tofu is marinated, heat oil in a large skillet over medium heat.
+Once the oil is hot, add the tofu.
 Cook for about 5 minutes per side, until the tofu is dark and crispy.

-Cut the baguette in half and then slice each baguette lengthwise to open.
+- Cut the baguette in half and then slice each baguette lengthwise to open.
 Generously spread the creamy Banh Mi sauce over both sides of each baguette.
 Add cooked tofu and a small handful of pickled carrots and cucumber.
 Top with fresh cilantro and jalapeño and serve immediately.